Androz2091/scratch-for-discord/README.md

 * ⏩ Make a bot in less than 2 minutes!
 * 🧪 Start and test your bot directly on the site!
 * 🇫🇷 French is supported!
-* 📦 MacOS, Windows and Linux apps
+* 📦 Android, MacOS, Windows and Linux apps

 ## Example